 Design review checklist

-When viewing the design review summary, you can see how many steps of the checklist have been completed.
+When viewing the summary, you can see how many steps of the checklist have been completed.
 You can see here that 2/4 of the checklists have been completed.

-You can create your own design review checklist from scratch ad-hoc, or you can place a template in .allspice/pull_request_template.md.
+You can create your own checklist from scratch ad-hoc, or you can place a template in .allspice/pull_request_template.md.

-Read more in our previous post on this hardware design review checklist here.
+For more on this, read our hardware design review checklist here.

 Git design reviews (pull requests) offer very powerful tools to help you and your team review your designs.
 They are inherently asynchronous, and allow for much more productivity when reviewing changes.
 It is worthwhile to explore all of the features and to see how they fit into and augment your current review workflow.